iliakan/javascript-tutorial/1-js/03-code-quality/04-ninja-code/article.md

 ## Summary

-All "pieces of advice" above are from the real code...
+All "pieces of advice" above are from real code...
 Sometimes, written by experienced developers.
 Maybe even more experienced than you are ;)

 - Follow some of them -- and your code will become full of surprises.
 - Follow many of them -- and your code will become truly yours, no one would want to change it.